-- In “Select Role to View/Edit”, choose the role you want to allow into the Theme editor.
+- In the top-left corner, choose the role you want to allow into the Theme editor.
 I've chosen “Subscriber” in this example

 - Check the “edit themes” box.
 If you want to deny them access, click the red X for the “edit themes” box.

 This image shows what a users in the Subscriber role will see when they login.
 They will have access to the Theme Editor screen.

 If is possible to hide the Theme Editor using the wp-config.php file.
 Check your site's wp-config.php file for this line:

 If you add that line, no one will see the Theme Editor again: not even Administrators.

 Some security plugins will allow you to block access to the Theme Editor.
 This is because the Theme Editor can cause real problems for your site.
 This screenshot below is from the Sucuri plugin:

 If you lock down your files on the server, users will not be able to make changes in the Theme Editor.
 This guide shows how to make permission changes.

 Here's how to check your files are safe:

 - Click the “Info” tab.